2.1.16 Addressing Conduct and Performance Issues

 Applicability:

 Applies to all academic staff and regular employees (who have successfully completed the Trial Period) as defined in Guide Memo 2.2.1: Definitions, except Senior Staff.
-For policies that apply to employees covered by collective bargaining agreements, refer to the applicable agreements between Stanford University and SEIU Higher Education Workers Local 2007, and Stanford University and the Stanford Deputy Sheriffs' Association.
-Agreements can be found at Labor Relations & Collective Bargaining.
+For employees covered by collective bargaining agreements, refer to the applicable agreements, which can be found at Labor Relations & Collective Bargaining.

 1. Policy Statement